 Weaver briefly came alive in a thrilling round twelve, staggering Tate with a left hook and controlling the action, but then, inexplicably, he failed to follow-up his success in the two rounds that followed.
 As the fighters readied themselves for the final three minutes, everyone knew Tate had a huge lead on the scorecards.
 One round more and the victory was his, and Bob Arum could start crowing about who was the real heavyweight champion of the world.
 Just before the bell, Manuel leaned over the shoulder of an exhausted looking Mike Weaver and said, “Go out there and knock him out.
 If you don’t, don’t come back.”

 The words appeared to resonate.
-Showing more urgency and energy than in any previous round, Weaver chased after Tate, belying the experts who said he didn’t have the stamina to go fifteen rounds.
+Showing more urgency and energy than in any previous round, Weaver chased after Tate, belying the experts who said he lacked the stamina to go the distance.
 Tate retreated, looking to simply survive the final three minutes instead of standing his ground, a mistake as it gave the desperate challenger momentum, allowing him to come forward and put more weight behind his punches.

 With just a minute left in the fight, Weaver landed a hard right hand followed by a left and Tate backed into his own corner.
 The champion clinched and Weaver pushed him into the ropes, dug a right to the body, and then slammed home the biggest punch of his entire career, a crushing left hook that landed perfectly on Tate’s jaw and instantly rendered him comatose.
 All 232 pounds of the suddenly unconscious champion hung suspended for a brief, breathless moment, before they toppled, collapsing lifelessly, like a condemned skyscraper falling after all the charges have blown.
 Tate landed on the floor face first, out cold.
 Finished.
 Along with all of Bob Arum’s big plans.